DISCOVER THE BEST SWISS LANDMARKS

 Mount Rigi, the “Queen of the Mountains” is a popular tourist destination located in Central Switzerland.
 It’s known for its spectacular views and picturesque landscape, making it an ideal spot for outdoor activities such as hiking, mountain biking, skiing, and sledding (in winter).

-The Rigi Railways that take visitors to the summit are an impressive feat of engineering, and the area is also home to some of Europe’s best spa resorts.
+The Rigi Railway takes you to the summit and it is an impressive feat of engineering, and the area is also home to some of Europe’s best spa resorts.
 Its breathtaking views have made it a popular spot for travelers from all over the world.
 Whether you’re looking for an outdoor adventure or simply want to relax in nature, Mount Rigi is the place!

 12. Mount Pilatus